owatson1/olivia-watson-analytics-portfolio/project-1-wearables/project1_process_methodology.md

 ## What This Document Is

-A plain-English walkthrough of every analytical and technical decision made in this project — what I did, why I did it, and what I would say about it in an interview.
-Written in first person because this is my work and my thinking.
+A plain-English walkthrough of key analytical and technical decisions made in this project, what I did, and why I did it.

 ---

 ## The Starting Point: What Question Am I Actually Answering?

 Most wearable analytics projects end at description: here are average steps, here is average sleep.
-That's not analysis — that's a summary.
+That's not analysis, that's a summary.
 I wanted to ask a harder question.

 The business question I set out to answer:

-> *What behavioral patterns in wearable user data suggest opportunities for personalized health interventions — and what insights would be most actionable for users to see in their app?*
+> *What behavioral patterns in wearable user data suggest opportunities for personalized health interventions, and what insights would be most actionable for users to see in their app?*

 The framing matters.
 I'm not analyzing data for its own sake.
-I'm thinking like a product analytics team at a health tech company — Oura, Whoop, Fitbit/Google — who needs to decide what to surface in a weekly recap to actually change user behavior.
-Every analytical choice flows from that framing.
+The thought is to think about a potential product analytics team at a health tech company who needs to decide what to surface in a weekly recap to actually change user behavior.
+My choices flow from that framing.

 ---